 - 1/4 teaspoon ground ginger

-- 2 tbsp Red curry paste or spicy chili paste
+- 2 tbsp red curry paste (see notes for substitutes)

 - 1/2 cup coconut milk (canned)

-- 1–2.
-Tbsp Arrowroot starch or corn starch (not paleo) mixed with water or non dairy milk. (see notes)
+- 1.5 tbsp arrowroot starch or cornstarch mixed with equal parts cold water or non dairy milk.

 - 1/4 teaspoon onion powder